josefhammer/linux-vm-c-programming/README.md

 ## Generic Makefile with static code analysis

 To guarantee that the static analysis is performed on each run, all `*.c` files will be compiled regardless of whether they were changed or not.
-I.e., the typical Make optimization to compile only changed files is disabled (the script is intended for small student assignments where performance is not of major importance).
+I.e., the typical Make optimization to compile only changed files is disabled (the script is intended for student assignments where build performance is not of major importance).

 __Targets__